hydax-team/Hydax-OpenApi/sdk/python/README.md

 Welcome to Hydax-Python
 ======================

-An official Python implementation of the lastest Open API for Bhex.
+An official Python implementation of the lastest Open API for Broker.

 Install
 -------